UKCloud/documentation/articles/oracle/orcl-sco.md

 UKCloud has created several videos, help guides, manuals and FAQs to help train and instruct users so that they are up and running quickly and easily.
 These are available within the [*UKCloud Knowledge Centre*](https://docs.ukcloud.com/).

-In addition, you will be assigned a Customer Success Manager (CSM) to provide any assistance required during the first 90 days of the service.
 UKCloud also has a large ecosystem of partners who can deliver additional services, such as support and professional services.
 UKCloud would be pleased to introduce you to the right partner to suit your needs.

 ## Service constraints